skanipakala/jobs-guide-data-manager/ReadMe.md

 ### Easiest way to update wage data & sync to Firebase 👈🏻

+1. Make sure you add the new data to Excel file called `student_wages_tags.xlsx` in the `scripts/` folder.
+Each years data is a new "sheet", shown at the bottom of the Excel.
+Must be titled in correct year format like "2018", "2049"
-1. Clone this repo
+2. Clone this repo
-2. Make sure you have downloaded the api keys `.json` file (check Slack or contact me)
+3. Make sure you have downloaded the `JOBS_GUIDE_KEY.json` file (check Dev slack or contact me)
-3. Run `updateWageData.py` and follow on-screen instructions
+4. Run `updateWageData.py` and follow on-screen instructions

 ```
 pip install -r requirements.txt